Student Service & Partner Organizations

 Animal Harbor is a volunteer run animal shelter located in Belvidere, operated by the Franklin County Humane society.
 They provide short term housing for animals in need of a new home.

 Appalachian Women's Guild (AWG)

-Based in Tracy City, AWG provides resources for abused, drug addicted, and struggling women and their children.
+Based in Tracy City, AWG provides resources for abused, drug addicted, struggling women and their children.
 The guild's facility houses a thrift store and a food bank as well as space where they offer job training and opportunities to develop leadership skills.
-Sewanee students help by raising awareness, doing fundraisers, and helping to organize the thrift store and maintain the building.
+Sewanee students help by raising awareness, organizing fundraisers, and helping to organize the thrift store and maintain the building.